-For January our first prompt is "Read a book that includes sewing in some way - fiction or non."
-Thanks to the wonderful sewing community in our Facebook group and on Instagram, I have some wonderful suggestions for you that include both fiction and non-fiction, as well as some fun reads for the younger budding sewist in your life.
+As much as I love to sew and stitch, I can't always be doing one of those two things.
+Sometimes I need to just relax with a good book.
+But reading a book that includes some aspect of one of my favorite pastimes, well that's a real treat.
+Of course, you could check these suggestions out on audio books and have the best of both worlds!
+Thanks to the wonderful sewing community on Facebook and on Instagram, I have some wonderful suggestions for you that include both fiction and non-fiction, as well as some fun reads for the younger budding sewist in your life.

 Please note the post below contains amazon affiliate links.
 I receive a small commission if you purchase through the link.